Technical-Debt-Large-Scale/my_validation/my_hypothesis_tests.md

 ![lines_changes_in_commits_issues](https://github.com/armandossrecife/my_validation3/blob/main/imagens/lines_changes_in_commits_issues.png)

-## RQ2) Do architectural impact issues affect a substantial amount of modified files in commits?
+## RQ2) Do architectural impact issues affect a substantial amount of modified files in commits with critical classes?

 ### T2: HB - issues with architectural impact affect a substantial number of files